Operation Priboi: Results

 Some 72% of deportees were women and children under the age of 16.
-Kruglov, the USSR Interior Minister, reported to Stalin on May 18 that 2,850 were "decrepit solitary old people", 1,785 children without parents to support them, and 146 disabled.
+Kruglov, the Soviet Internal Affairs Minister, reported to Stalin on May 18 that 2,850 were "decrepit solitary old people", 1,785 children without parents to support them, and 146 disabled.
 About 15% of the deportees were over the age of 60.
 There were people of very old age; for example, a 95-year-old woman was deported from Švenčionys District, Lithuania.

 Aftermath

 The deportation was a shock to Estonian and Latvian societies.
 The rate of collectivisation jumped from 8% to 64% from 20 March to 20 April in Estonia and from 11% to more than 50% from 12 March to 9 April in Latvia.
 By the end of the year, 80% Estonian and 93% Latvian farms joined kolkhozes.
 In Lithuania, which had the stronger Forest Brother movement and already experienced a mass deportation in May 1948 (Operation Vesna), the impact was not as great and the collectivisation rate was 62% by the end of 1949.
 Therefore, the Soviets organized another large deportation from Lithuania in April 1949 specifically targeting those who had escaped the Operation Priboi (approx. 3,000 people) and another mass deportation known as Operation Osen in late 1951 (more than 20,000 people).

 The additional troops brought for the operation left Latvia and Estonia on 3–8 April.
-By a decree of the Presidium of the USSR Supreme Soviet, orders and medals for the successful completion of Operation Priboi were to be granted.
+By a decree of the Presidium of the Supreme Soviet, orders and medals for the successful completion of Operation Priboi were to be granted.
 75 people were awarded the Order of the Red Banner, their names published in Pravda on 25 August 1949.
 On 26 August, Pravda published the names of 17 people awarded the Order of the Great Patriotic War, First Class for courage and heroism displayed during the operation.

-The deportees were exiled "for eternity" and no right of return to their home, with the penalty of twenty years of hard labour for attempted escapes.
-138 new commandantures were set up to monitor the deportees, censor their mail, and prevent escapes.
+The deportees were exiled "for eternity" and no right of return to their home, with the penalty of twenty years of hard labour for attempted escapes; 138 new commandantures were set up to monitor the deportees, censor their mail, and prevent escapes.
 Deportees were not permitted to leave their designated area and were required to report to the local MVD commandant once a month, failure of which was a punishable offense.
 The deportees were generally given jobs in kolkhozes and sovkhozes, with a small handful employed in forestry and manufacturing.
 Living conditions varied greatly by destination, but there was housing shortage almost everywhere.
 Deportees lived in barracks, farm sheds, mud huts, or became tenants of locals.
-The conditions were also very dependent on how many working age people there were in a family as bread was allotted based on workdays, not headcount.
+The conditions were also very dependent on how many working-age people there were in a family as bread was allotted based on workdays, not headcount.
 Some relatives from home were able to send food packages that alleviated the worst hunger.
 By 31 December 1950, 4,123 or 4.5% of the deportees died, including 2,080 children.
 During this same period, 903 children were born into exile.